lewmoore/RateMeFT/README.md

 At this point I realised that I had forgotten to add a .gitignore file and add node_modules to it.
 This resulted in previous commits being over 100,000 additions.
 I realised this, added the .gitignore file and have learnt a valuable lesson!

-* Next step, add a database and save the value from the dropdown menu in this DB.
+* Save user selection and carry through to the view in order to test.